dbousfie/3510/syllabus.md

 in this syllabus. **A total of 10 weeks of participation is required**, allowing students to skip 2 weeks (e.g., weeks 1 and 12).
 The total grade is calculated on Week 12 following the requirements below.

+Option 3 - students choosing to write an essay and not an exam

+Students choosing Option 3 (writing an essay, but not an exam) **must** complete a written **engagement option weekly** (Tuesday 12:01 am - Monday 11:59 pm) to fulfill participation requirements.
+Submitting your written participation work on the day of class receives a 5% bonus (bringing the base to 75%).
+The mark comes from a 250-word paragraph responses or infographic, and they need to follow the paragraph requirements outlined in this syllabus. **A total of 10 weeks of participation is required**, allowing students to skip 2 weeks (e.g., weeks 1 and 12).
+The total grade is calculated on Week 12 following the requirements below.

 Weekly Written Engagement Options: